mll-lab-nu/TStar/README.md

 # TStar: A Unified KeyFrame Searching Framework for Video Question Answering

 **TStar** is an advanced framework that integrates Keyframe Searching into Vision-Language Models (VLMs), enhancing their performance for extremely long video understandiong tasks.
-By efficiently identifying relevant frames within videos, TStar improves the ability of state-of-the-art models like LLaVA-oneVision and GPT-4o to understand and reason over video data.
+By efficiently identifying relevant frames within videos, TStar improves the ability of state-of-the-art models like LLaVA-oneVision, QWen-VL and GPT-4o to understand and reason over video data.

 ## Features
 - **Iteratively Searching**: Iteratively identifies and focuses on the most relevant visual information in videos based on the question being asked.